EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - Where these patterns are most useful:
   - 1. **Structural templates**: patterns are used like reinforcement bars in your code to keep the expectations clear and the code strong.
   - 2. **More valuable if used everywhere**: a pattern you only use once is not as valuable as a pattern apply across all levels of software abstractions.

+## II.
+Creation Pattern

+### 2. Object Pattern

+- The fastest way to make your code cleanly structured and easy to understand.

+- Defining characteristics:
+  - 1. **Context is passed as parameters**: We use `self` parameter to access all data that belongs to the object upon which a function operates.
+  - 2. **Data is never accessed globally**: Any global or singleton data is never accessed directly but instead is accessed through singleton methods.
+  - 3. **Functions do not have static data**: all data is part of the object being operated on.
+There is no static data in object methods.
+Data is either part of the object.
+  - 4. **Data flows along call path**: This is an important feature that ensures we have clear boundaries between methods that use particular data.
+This is incredibly useful for multi-threaded environments because it makes data locking very straightforward when needed.

+- Use cases:
+  - 1. **Grouping data**: you should group all variables into structs (objects) and use the object patterns as means of sorting your data hierarchically.
+  - 2. **Singletons**: object pattern is the primary way to implement singletons as well because all data that was previously statically defined inside the singleton implementation can now be placed into a singleton object and all private singleton object methods can be made to operate on that object.
+  - 3. **Abstract interfaces**: object pattern is key component of abstract interfaces.
+  - 4. **Multi-threaded design**: object pattern is essential for multi-threaded design because thread synchronization is about `locking data - not code` and objects are essential for grouping data together so that we can have one clear lock for a group of variables we need to synchronize access to.
+  - 5. **Opaque handles**: a pointer to a data structure can be exposed to the outside without exposing the data structure itself.
+This allows for efficient way of implementing opaque handles with custom internal allocation.
+Object pattern is needed because all data belonging to a handle must be separate from all other handlers.